mbabynames search ✿

 Lydia Elise

-Lydia translates to "noble and strong".
+Lydia translates to "from Lydia".
 Elise to "pledged to God".
 Together they create a full-name meaning with real texture.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Bold contrast